MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 * a 1 octet flag field for SvcRecordType, interpreted as an unsigned numeric value (0 to 255, with only values "0" and "1" defined here)
-* a 1 octet length field for the SvcDomainName
+* a 1 octet length field for the SvcDomainName.
+If SvcRecordType is "1", a length of 0 indicates that uri-host is omitted.
+Otherwise, this value MUST NOT be 0.
 * a 2 octet length field for the SvcFieldValue
-* the uncompressed SvcDomainName byte string of the specified length (up to 253 characters)
+* the uncompressed SvcDomainName of the specified length, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
 * the SvcFieldValue byte string of the specified length (up to 65536 characters)